-In my last blog post entitled “A Positive Change in the Change Room”, I mentioned a colleague of mine with whom I’ve reconnected with since moving to Victoria, BC named Lisa Polinsky, ND who works at Sage Naturopathic Clinic in Victoria.
+In my last blog post entitled “A Positive Change in the Change Room”, I mentioned a colleague of mine with whom I’ve reconnected with since moving to Victoria, BC named Lisa Polinsky, ND.
 At lunch one day, Lisa and I were discussing the article I wrote on my personal journey with perimenopause, and she started telling me how she treats perimenopause from a naturopathic perspective and I found it fascinating.
 I instantly thought, “My readers need to hear what this wise woman has to say about this very important topic”.
 I smiled sweetly at Lisa and asked her if she’d put everything she just said to me in writing so I could share it with you, my dear readers.
 I asked her to outline the most common symptoms of perimenopause and to then go over her approach to treating them as a Naturopath.
 Being the amazing woman that she is, she sent me the following soon after our conversation.
 Thanks Lisa!

 What Are the Most Common symptoms of Perimenopause?